Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels

-Since permutations of coordinates have the potential to convert a binary word that does not respect the $(d,\infty)$-RLL constraint to one that does, we then ask the question if under alternative coordinate orderings, we can obtain \emph{linear} $(d,\infty)$-RLL subcodes of RM codes of rate $R$, of rate larger than the upper bound of $\frac{R}{d+1}$ that we had derived for the case when the coordinates follow the lexicographic ordering.
-We show that for RM codes of large enough blocklength, under almost all coordinate permutations, linear $(d,\infty)$-RLL subcodes must respect a rate upper bound of $\frac{R}{d+1}+\delta$, where $\delta>0$ can be arbitrarily small.
+Since permutations of coordinates have the potential to convert a binary word that does not respect the $(d,\infty)$-RLL constraint to one that does, we then ask the question if under alternative coordinate orderings, we can obtain \emph{linear} $(d,\infty)$-RLL subcodes of RM codes of rate $R$, of rate larger than the upper bound of $\frac{R}{d+1}$ that we had derived for the case when the coordinates follow the lexicographic ordering. {With this in mind, we consider RM codes of large blocklength, whose coordinates have been ordered according to an arbitrary but fixed permutation.
+We show that for almost all coordinate permutations, linear $(d,\infty)$-RLL subcodes of such permuted large-blocklength RM codes must respect a rate upper bound of $\frac{R}{d+1}+\delta$, where $\delta>0$ can be arbitrarily small.}

 As an improvement over the rates achievable using $(d,\infty)$-RLL {subcodes}, we propose a new explicit two-stage (or concatenated) coding scheme using RM codes.
-The rate achieved by this scheme is at least $\frac{C_0\cdot C^2\cdot 2^{-\left \lceil \log_2(d+1)\right \rceil}}{C^2\cdot 2^{-\left \lceil \log_2(d+1)\right \rceil} + 1-C+\epsilon}$, where $C_0$ is the noiseless capacity of the input constraint, and $\epsilon>0$ can be taken to be as small as needed.
+The rate achieved, {under block-MAP decoding}, by this scheme, is at least $\frac{{\kappa_{d}}\cdot C^2\cdot 2^{-\left \lceil \log_2(d+1)\right \rceil}}{C^2\cdot 2^{-\left \lceil \log_2(d+1)\right \rceil} + 1-C+\epsilon}$, where ${\kappa_{d}}$ is the noiseless capacity of the input constraint, and $\epsilon>0$ can be taken to be as small as needed.
 For example, when $d=1$, the rates achieved using this two-stage scheme are better than those achieved by any scheme that uses linear $(1,\infty)$-RLL subcodes of RM codes (under almost all coordinate orderings), when $C\gtrapprox 0.7613$, and better than the rate achieved by our non-linear subcodes for all $C\lessapprox 0.55$ and $C\gtrapprox 0.79$.
-Moreover, as the capacity of the channel approaches $1$, i.e., as the channel noise approaches $0$, the rate achieved by our two-stage coding scheme can be made arbitrarily close to $C_0$, which is the largest rate achievable, at zero noise, given the constraint.
+Moreover, as the capacity of the channel approaches $1$, i.e., as the channel noise approaches $0$, the rate achieved by our two-stage coding scheme can be made arbitrarily close to ${\kappa_{d}}$, which is the largest rate achievable, at zero noise, given the constraint.